-- Employing a specialist teacher to provide intensive English language support focusing on language development to participate successfully in schooling. - Employing a specialist teacher to provide intensive English language support focusing on student attendance by educating parents and students on the importance of attendance at school. - Employing a specialist teacher to provide parents with links to support outside of school hours to enhance student wellbeing. - Employing a specialist teacher to review our procedures, programs, systems and processes for E/ALD students.
+- Employing a specialist teacher to provide intensive English language support focusing on student attendance by educating parents and students on the importance of attendance at school. - Employing a specialist teacher to provide parents with links to support outside of school hours to enhance student wellbeing. - Employing a specialist teacher to review our procedures, programs, systems and processes for EAL/D students.

-The allocation of this funding has resulted in the following impact: Intensive and coordinated educational and wellbeing support for our EAL/D students and their families.

-Improved language development for our EAL/D students with increasly successful participation in schooling.
+- Intensive and coordinated educational and wellbeing support for our EAL/D students and their families. - Improved language development for our EAL/D students with increasingly successful participation in schooling.

-Providing professional learning for classroom teachers to enhance teaching and learning programs through language scaffolding to ensure classroom content is accessible.

-Assisting all students with a refugee background to progress to the next phase of English learning proficiency to meet the National Minimum Standards.
+- Providing professional learning for classroom teachers to enhance teaching and learning programs through language scaffolding to ensure classroom content is accessible. - Assisting all students with a refugee background to progress to the next phase of English learning proficiency to meet the National Minimum Standards.